zrh535/method5/install_method5.md

 # Install Method5

 Installing Method5 is a one-time, semi-automated process.
 Pick one person to install and administer Method5.
 That person should have intermediate DBA skills, and preferably some development experience.

 Testing Method5 only requires a single database.
 A multi-database environment can be simulated by inserting fake values in step 4, "Configure M5_DATABASE".

 If you are using the multitenant architecture, Method5 has currently only been tested on pluggable databases, not container databases.

 If you want help with the installation please send an email to Jon Heller, jon@jonheller.org.
 Or you can submit an issue to the GitHub repository.

 ## 1: Check pre-requisites

 Read and understand these requirements:

 1. You must have a central management server that can connect to all databases.
 2. You must have SYSDBA access to all databases to install and administer Method5, although most steps only require DBA.
 Access requirements are labeled on each step.
 If you are using the multitenant architecture, Method5 currently only runs on pluggable databases and not container databases.
-3. You must have access to both SQL*Plus and an Integrated Development Environment, such as SQL Developer, Toad, PL/SQL Developer, etc.  SQL*Plus is great for running the installation scripts but you need a GUI for administration steps and running Method5.
+3. You must have access to both `SQL*Plus` and an Integrated Development Environment, such as SQL Developer, Toad, PL/SQL Developer, etc. `SQL*Plus` is great for running the installation scripts but you need a GUI for administration steps and running Method5.
-4. Run this script on the central management server, in SQL*Plus, as SYS.
+4. Run this script on the central management server, in `SQL*Plus`, as SYS.
 For example:

 ```shell
 C:\> cd Method5